 The Smart Buyer’s Guide to Getting the Best Deal on a New Car in Australia

 A new car is a major investment—so why pay more than you have to?
-Learn insider strategies to negotiate the lowest price and maximize your trade-in value.
+Learn insider strategies to negotiate the lowest price and maximise your trade-in value.

 1. Set Your Budget and Know Your Costs